 So here’s the common sense bit: Electricity is Dangerous.

-Always use a proper IP44 rated supply with a Residual Current Device (RCD) built in to connect up to the campsite’s electric supply – do not use a house hold extension.
+Always use a proper IP44 rated supply with a Residual Current Device (RCD) built in to connect up to the campsite’s electric supply – do not use a household extension.

 You should also keep your unit dry and raise it off the floor.

 Although a little more expensive, we recommend the Outwell Mains 3 Way Roller Kit with USB and Light.
 It’s a nice safe design plus you don’t need additional USB chargers.
 It also has a night light, which is useful if you have young kids.
 Click here to read our review of this mains roller kit.

 You can find campsites with electric hook-ups and campfires using our campsite finder.